raghulraj/protractor-multicapabilities-htmlreporter/README.md

 ## Configuration

 ```
+Add the below config for generating output for results in json format

+resultJsonOutputFile: 'ptor-out.json'

 Make sure test description follows the below format and json output file contains description
 in the same format.